Find out about many of our previous research studies and trials, and those that are ongoing but are no longer recruiting participants.

 Australian Autism Biobank

-The aims of this study are to determine whether children with ASD have different facial features to typically developing children and to determine whether children with certain behaviours are more likely to have facial anomalies.
+The aims of this study was to determine whether children with ASD have different facial features to typically developing children and to determine whether children with certain behaviours are more likely to have facial anomalies.

 Frankie and Friends: A new game to improve social attention for children with ASD